RiseInRose/tornadochat/README.md

 # Chat Project

-This project is a web app based on [https://github.com/tornadoweb/tornado/tree/master/demos/chat]
+This project is a web app using Tornado Framework and an [https://github.com/tornadoweb/tornado/tree/master/demos/chat]

 # Quickstart